SpeciesFileGroup/taxonworks_doc/manuals/EXPORTING_FROM_TAXONWORKS.md

 * Click the `Download CSV` button

 #### As BibTeX
-* Click the `BibTeX` buttona
+* Click the `BibTeX` button

+#### Formatted for journals
+* Click the `Download formatted` button

 ##### Direct download
-* Click the `Download Bibtex` button
+* Click the `Bibtex` button

-##### Create a file to share via the API
+##### Create shareable link to your filtered bibliography
+You can share a zipped copy of the file by generating a link to it.
+This functionality is turned on if the project administrator has created an API token (See addendum).
 * Click `Generate download`
-If the project administrator has created an API token (See addendum) then you will `see a URL link` that you can share that will point to a zipped copy of the download.
+* Copy the link generated and share it.

 ### Export taxon names as CSV
 #### Basic